naghim/AI_HW_4/README.md

 ___

 # Task
 Solve the travelling salesman problem using an evolutionary method.
-So given a list of cities, let’s find the shortest way to reach all the other cities and arrive at the strating city.
+So given a list of cities, let’s find the shortest way to reach all the other cities and arrive at the starting city.
 Use an evolutionary framework.

 ## Solution
 The framework I chose is the DEAP framework.
 Since the solution of TSP can be found among the sample codes of the framework, I solved it with another solution and not with the structure suggested by the sample code.